h4ck3rk3y/h4ck3rk3y.github.io/projects.md

 #### Nmap scripts and libraries not yet in trunk

 - **[Repository Link](https://svn.nmap.org/nmap-exp/gyani/)** I have written plenty of updates and bug fixes for the Nmap Scripting Engine.
 There are more new scripts and some libraries that are not yet in the main trunk but soon will be.

+- **[Joomla RCE]** Developed a Script that checks whether a given Joomla! page is vulnerable to remote code execution.

 ## Talks